euphy/polargraph_server_polarshield_esp32/README.md

 polargraph_server_polarshield
 =============================

-Polargraph Server for ATMEGA2560 based arduino boards, primarily targetting a Polarshield motor controller.

-A Polarshield is an add-on board for an Arduino MEGA that provides two stepper drivers, an SD card reader and an LCD touchscreen.
-The firmware may also be configured at compile time to target RAMPS, though without SD reader and touchscreen (yet...).

-There is a precompiled binary hex file you can use if you don't want to compile from source.

-- polargraph_server_polarshield.ino.hex is for versions of the Polarshield or PolargraphSD that shipped after August 2014.

-If you have a 2.2 inch screen, then you need to compile the firmware yourself.
+Polargraph Server for NodeMCU-32S, which is based on the Espressif ESP32 chip, combined with an SPI-based 240x320 TFT touchscreen, an SD card reader and two A4988 stepper drivers.
+This is currently breadboarded.

+The display and touch routines are courtesy of Bodmers excellent TFT_eSPI library, which rolls up and optimises some of the Adafruit GFX libraries.

+The ESP32 currently has sufficient pins for either:

+* Encoders for the two motors, plus endstops, to build a Polargraph Pro type device, OR...
+* Another motor axis.

+The button and menu drawing routines are spread out over a couple of files:

+* buttons.ino - initialise and define the button data
+* buttons_actions.ino - the actions that get called when a button is activated
+* lcd.ino - touch input handling
+* lcd_draw.ino - for drawing to the lcd, layout

 The program has a core part that consists of the following files that are common to all Polargraph Server versions: